lakubuDavid/Moddo/README.md

     - `php` : Php class
     - `teal` : Teal record, teal is superset of lua with types ,a little like typescript with javascript
 - `--output-dir` (optional): The output dir
+- `--file-case` (optional): Specify how the file names will be formated, eache language already as it's own default file case rule but if needed you can always change it
+    - camel : CamelCase
+    - lowerCamel : lowerCamelCase
+    - snake : snake_case

 # Example model